Akhil-Kokkula/Timer-Deck-Application/README.md

 ## What I Learned?
 - Learned to work with a database (SQLite)
-- Understood the process of Android Development
+- Understood the process of Android Development: working with fragments, activities, and adapters
 - Overcame many challenges
   - Transitioning from timer set to screen with information of timer set
   - Populating items in Recycler View